gargl791/COSC349-A2/README.md

 ```
 cd ~
 ```
-to ensure, you're isn the correct directory, then
+to ensure, you're in the correct directory, then

 ```
 nano .aws/credentials